rosemanjake/Proto-Germanic-Approximator/README.md

 ## Proto-Indo-European

 Just as English descends from Proto-Germanic, so too does Proto-Germanic descend from an even more ancient form of speech.
-This language was spokehttp://www.linguatics.com/images/indoeuro02c.jpgn by a community that lived five thousand years ago on the steppe between the Dnieper and Ural rivers in what is now Russia and Ukraine.
-In a series of migrations from that area they spread their language throughout Europe and Western Asia, ultimately giving rise to almost all the languages indigenous to the cresent reaching across Eurasia from Bangladesh to Portgual.
-Linguistics call this ancestral language Proto-Indo-European (PIE).
+This language was spoken by a community that lived five thousand years ago on the steppe between the Dnieper and Ural rivers in what is now Russia and Ukraine.
+In a series of migrations from that area they spread their language throughout Europe and Western Asia.
+Almost all the languages indigenous to the cresent reaching across Eurasia from Bangladesh to Portgual are share common descent from this ancestral tongue.
+Linguistics call it Proto-Indo-European (PIE).

 ![Indo-European Language Family](http://www.linguatics.com/images/indoeuro02c.jpg)